This accessory for Game Boy was about to invent the smartphone years before Apple | Gaming

 For this reason Nintendo canceled the project in July 2002.
 However, as Roberston points out, many of the ideas proposed by Wizard for the Page Boy would eventually become a reality in the following years.

-The idea of using live video to advertise your games is basically what today’s Nintendo Directs are., and the idea of sending pretty messages and photos to people would be a feature on the Wii U and 3DS consoles.
+The idea of using live video to advertise your games is basically what today’s Nintendo Directs are., and sending pretty messages and photos to people is a classic on Wii U and 3DS consoles.

 As you can see, Page Boy was ahead of his time but laid the foundations of what the world of video games would become a decade later.
 So that later they say that Nintendo does not innovate.